Chalarangelo/30-seconds-of-interviews/questions/em-rem-difference.md

 #### Answer

-Both `em` and `rem` units are based on the `font-size` attribute and the only difference is from where they inherit their values. `em` units inherit their value from the font size of the parent element while `rem` units inherit their value from the root element.
-In most browsers the `font-size` of root element is set to `16px`.
+Both `em` and `rem` units are based on the `font-size` CSS property.
+The only difference is where they inherit their values from. `em` units inherit their value from the `font-size` of the parent element, while `rem` units inherit their value from the root element (`html`).
+In most browsers, the `font-size` of root element is set to `16px` by default.

 #### Good to hear